ddella/Debian11-K8s/Debian11-Docker-K8s.md

     kubeadm join 192.168.13.30:6443 --token yb1fqq.as5uf76jzsi8ulhf \
         --discovery-token-ca-cert-hash sha256:5b11f6adfcdceb74d3ca2f40a9f3e5086d7898759e5b1ce66a2d7d79b4bef576

+>Keep note of the hash but be aware that it's valid for 24 hours.

 Check the status of the master with the command:

     kubectl get nodes